marshdugan/Quiz/README.md

 The program begins with a click on the "Go!" button.
 Classes are called based on the conditions met - either a click, timeout, or reaching the end of the question array.

 Most of the html is written/created in the script.js file as sections must be hidden/written based on click or game events.
+Ideally, a style.css file would fixed the spacing and add some color to the page.
+This is a project for when I have more time.